Information for Applicants

-The ARC has introduced a new open access policy for ARC funded research which takes effect from 1 January 2013.
-According to this new policy the ARC requires that any publications arising from an ARC supported research project must be deposited into an open access institutional repository within a twelve (12) month period from the date of publication.
+Any publications arising from an ARC supported research Project must be deposited into an open access institutional repository within a twelve (12) month period from the date of publication.

 The Australian Government makes a major investment in research to support its essential role in improving the wellbeing of our society.
 To maximise the benefits from research, publications resulting from research activities must be disseminated as broadly as possible to allow access by other researchers and the wider community.